News Explorer

 Include images Determines if a thumbnail should be added to news articles, when indexed by Spotlight Search.
 This is being shown in the search results of Spotlight.

-Delete Spotlight Index Removes the News Explorer items from the Spotlight database.
+Delete Spotlight Index Removes the News Explorer articles from the Spotlight database.
 This index is rebuilt during the next sync session, unless setting 'Index articles in Spotlight' is disabled.

-Keep unread items Maximum storage period for unread items, both locally and in iCloud.
+Keep unread articles Maximum storage period for unread articles in iCloud.

-Keep read items Maximum storage period for read items, both locally and in iCloud.
+Keep read articles Maximum storage period for read articles in iCloud.

 Save snapshots to iCloud When enabled, News Explorer saves daily a data snapshot to iCloud.
 This snapshot can be used to speed up initial syncing on a new device, or on devices that has not be synced for a while.